 ii.
 If the grievance was not written out by the employee, it should be written by the supervisor/manager for record purposes.
 Grievances must be signed by the supervisor/manager and the employee.

 iii.
 The employee’s supervisor/manager shall attempt to resolve the question and must respond within three (3) working days in writing, describing the steps taken to correct the problem.
-If the employee’s supervisor/manager cannot correct the problem, the supervisor will submit a written response to the Corporate Services Head and HR Head for review.
-The HR Head will follow the grievance through to final solution, taking it to the president of the Company for final arbitration if necessary.
+If the employee’s supervisor/manager cannot correct the problem, the supervisor will submit a written response to the HROS Head for review.
+The HROS Head will follow the grievance through to final solution, taking it to the President of the Company for final arbitration if necessary.

 iv.
-If the employee is not comfortable submitting the grievance to his/her immediate superior, the employee may submit the grievance to the next higher manager in his section/department/division or directly to the HR Head after receiving the supervisor’s/manager’s permission.
-The HR Head will then write out the grievance and discuss it with the employee’s supervisor before taking it to final solution.
+If the employee is not comfortable submitting the grievance to his/her immediate superior, the employee may submit the grievance to the next higher manager in his department or directly to the HROS Head after receiving the manager’s permission.
+The HROS Head will then write out the grievance and discuss it with the employee’s supervisor before taking it to final solution.

 i.
 An employee raising a concern or reporting a wrongdoing must ensure the accuracy of his/her information.
 He/she should give this careful consideration and take advice prior to making a complaint.
-If it is proven that the complaint is done with malicious intent or for personal gain, disciplinary action may be taken.
+If it is proven that the complaint is done with malicious intent or for personal gain, disciplinary action may be taken against the reporting employee.

 ii.
-Concerns may be raised verbally or in writing to the HRD Head at 988-7493.
-Concerns involving the HRD Head should be raised to the CEO at 988-7402, while complaints concerning the CEO should be raised to the Chairman of the Nomination and Compensation Committee of the Company’s Board of Directors.
+Concerns may be raised verbally or in writing to the HROS Head (Regina Lourdes D. Papa, office number: 8988-7493; HR mobile number 0917- 5698328).
+Concerns involving the HROS Head should be raised to the President and CEO (Allan R. Santos, office number: 8988-7446; office mobile number: 0917-1800133, while complaints concerning the CEO should be raised to the Chairman of the Nomination and Compensation Committee of the Company’s Board of Directors, Reginaldo Anthony B. Cariaso (direct line/office number:_________).
 When raising a concern or complaint, the employee should give the background, the nature of the alleged wrongdoing or a description of the event, relevant dates, reasons for the concern, witnesses and the names of the individuals involved.

 iii.
 If the concern is raised verbally, then the person receiving the information should prepare an outline of the matters raised.